suerion/AutomatedWorkcarts/README.md

-  "Error.TriggerNotFound": "Error: Trigger id #{0}{1} not found.", "Error.ErrorNoTrackFound": "Error: No track found nearby.", "Error.NoWorkcartFound": "Error: No workcart found.", "Error.FullyAutomated": "Error: You cannot do that while full automation is on.", "Error.AutomateBlocked": "Error: Another plugin blocked automating that workcart.", "Error.UnsupportedTunnel": "Error: Not a supported train tunnel.", "Toggle.Success.On": "That workcart is now automated.",
+  "Error.TriggerNotFound": "Error: Trigger id #{0}{1} not found.", "Error.ErrorNoTrackFound": "Error: No track found nearby.", "Error.NoWorkcartFound": "Error: No workcart found.", "Error.AutomateBlocked": "Error: Another plugin blocked automating that workcart.", "Error.UnsupportedTunnel": "Error: Not a supported train tunnel.", "Toggle.Success.On": "That workcart is now automated.",